+Additional off-road traction and grip.
 The new CrossContact™ ATR provides a maximised contact area which results in additional off-road traction.
 Further traction grooves prevent the loose surface from sliding through the grooves for more grip.

+Increased wet traction and braking on slippery roads.
 The new polymer structure improves the grip on slippery roads.
 In addition, the enhanced water displacement increases the traction for shorter braking distances under wet conditions.

+Improved overall durability.
 The new tread features minimise the stone retention and resist cutting and chipping which leads to excellent durability.

+Substantial road noise reduction.
 The innovative design of the new CrossContact™ ATR with noise blockers ensures reduced road noise for a smooth and quiet ride.